tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/操作指南/备份与恢复/备份与恢复概述_intl_en.md

 ## Overview

 TencentDB for Redis supports data backup and restoration.
 The backend service can automatically back up the instance data on a regular basis at a juncture configured in the console.
 Manual backup can also be pe rformed at any time.
 The backup data is saved in RDB format corresponding to the Redis Engine Edition and stored in COS for high data reliability.
-TencentDB for Redis supports instance data restoration through rollback and clone, which implements data restoration and clone in specific scenarios.
+TencentDB for Redis supports instance data restoration through clone.

 ## Data Backup